gpradeepkumar98/Principal-component-analysis-on-iris-dataset/README.md

     cd pca-iris-dataset

-    Open the Jupyter Notebook (PCA_on_Iris_Dataset.ipynb) in your preferred environment or editor.
+    Open the Jupyter Notebook (PCA.ipynb) in your preferred environment or editor.

 Usage